History of submarines: Germany

 Although Germany was banned from having submarines in the Treaty of Versailles, construction started in secret during the 1930s.
 When this became known, the Anglo-German Naval Agreement of 1936 allowed Germany to achieve parity in submarines with Britain.

 Germany started the war with only 65 submarines, with 21 at sea when war broke out.
 Germany soon built the largest submarine fleet during World War II.
 Due to the Treaty of Versailles limiting the surface navy, the rebuilding of the German surface forces had only begun in earnest a year before the outbreak of World War II.
-Having no hope of defeating the vastly superior Royal Navy decisively in a surface battle, the German High Command planned on fighting a campaign of "Guerre de course" (Merchant warfare), and immediately stopped all construction on capital surface ships, save the nearly completed Bismarck-class battleships and two cruisers, and switched the resources to submarines, which could be built more quickly.
+Having no hope of defeating the vastly superior Royal Navy decisively in a surface battle, the German High Command planned on fighting a campaign of "Guerre de course" (Merchant warfare).
+They immediately stopped all construction on capital surface ships, except the nearly completed Bismarck-class battleships and two cruisers, and switched the resources to submarines, which could be built more quickly.
 Though it took most of 1940 to expand production facilities and to start mass production, more than a thousand submarines were built by the end of the war.

 Germany used submarines to devastating effect in World War II during the Battle of the Atlantic, attempting but ultimately failing to cut off Britain's supply routes by sinking more ships than Britain could replace.
 The supply lines were vital to Britain for food and industry, as well as armaments from Canada and the United States.
 Although the U-boats had been updated in the intervening years, the major innovation was improved communications, encrypted using the famous Enigma cipher machine.
 This allowed for mass-attack tactics or "wolfpacks" (Rudel), but was also ultimately the U-boats' downfall.